algila/Deep-Q-Learning-DQN/README.md

 * **ReplayMemory**\
-function derived from https://github.com/fg91/Deep-Q-Learning/blob/master/DQN.ipynb
+function derived from https://github.com/fg91/Deep-Q-Learning/blob/master/DQN.ipynb Having this need to store the last size=1,000,000 transitions it is created to save memory space so containing only action, reward , future fame (84x84) and terminator flag.

 * **Minibatch**\
 Each state contain 4 consecutive immages from the environment (84x84x4), the action , the reward obtained doing the action, and the new state(84x84x4)